 While the difference is not necessarily important in all circumstances it is still something that it should be aware of.
 Something that is more explicitly “advertising” may be more likely to be ignored or suppressed by your audience, as opposed to something that comes across as more natural.
 Often this has to do with branding.

-Although many influencers have been able to build brands and lifestyles from advertising products, their power truly comes from their brand.
+Although many influencers have been able to build brands and lifestyles by advertising products, their power truly comes from their brand.
 Posting sponsored post after sponsored post would be nothing if they had not built up an audience and brand.

-Psychology of social media
+Psychology of Social Media

 Social media is something that is addictive to many people, and many of us love refreshing our pages to see what new content is waiting for us.
-This means that your content needs to be of high quality in order to light up a consumer’s eyes (and screens!), cause them to double-tap and engage meaningfully with your content.
+This means that your content needs to be of high quality in order to light up a consumer’s eyes (and screens!), causing them to double-tap and engage meaningfully with your content.

-In essence, a good social marketing strategy will understand consumers psychologically and compare this with the psychological underpinnings of each social media platform in order to create a powerful marketing strategy that uses consumers’ patterns and thoughts to get them to act.
+In essence, a good social media marketing strategy will understand consumers psychologically and compare this with the psychological underpinnings of each social media platform in order to create a powerful marketing strategy that uses consumers’ patterns and thoughts to get them to act.

-A way to beat this is having good engagement.
+A way to beat this is to have good engagement.
 Different kinds of engagement and interactions will post rank differently.
 For example, saving or sharing is better than liking.
 To combat this, try and include competitions or posts that require a direct call to action that people are likely to send the post on.

-Search engine optimization (SEO)
+Search Engine Optimization (SEO)

-Optimizing your content for search engines is another fantastic way to assist with your audience and reach new people.
+Optimizing your content for search engines is another fantastic way to assist your audience and reach new people.
 It will rank your post higher compared to others.
 A fun example is whenever you look up the phrase “social media marketing” regardless of the other search words afterward you will likely still get results from the same few websites because they have excellent SEO.

 You may have to add paid posts to your marketing strategy.
 While these are obviously marketing, there are benefits to doing so.
 It will place your business in front of new future customers and provide new opportunities for your brand.
 Checking the analytics, and return on your investment is essential to tracking how productive your paid content is.